-Vipassana Meditation is the oldest form of Buddhist meditation techniques.
-It is also called “Insight Meditation” because its goal is to eventually provide the meditator with insight into existence and being.
+Vipassana Meditation is the oldest form of Buddhist meditation technique.
+It is also called “Insight Meditation” because its goal is to eventually provide the meditator with insight into the existence and being.

 After years of practice, meditators begin to understand the nature of reality and existence.
 This realization comes through a series of insights.
 However, those insights are only discovered after devotion and commitment to the process.

 Practicing a Vipassana meditation for a few months will certainly help with focus, stress and attention, but the deep spiritual insights only come from years of repeated practice.

 How To Do Vipassana Meditation